-10 Fascinating Facts About The Thesaurus
+10 Fascinating Facts About the Thesaurus for National Thesaurus Day

-Most logophiles consider the thesaurus to be a treasure trove of diction, but the word thesaurus really does mean treasure!
+Most logophiles consider the thesaurus to be a treasure trove of diction, but the word thesaurus really does mean "treasure."
 It derives from the Greek word thésauros, which means a storehouse of precious items, or a treasure.

 Ask a French scholar in the 16th century to see his thesaurus, and he'd gladly give you a copy of his dictionary.
 In the early 1530s, a French printer named Robert Estienne published Thesaurus Linguae Latinae, a comprehensive Latin dictionary listing words that appeared in Latin texts throughout an enormous span of history.
 And in 1572, Estienne's son Henri published Thesaurus Linguae Graecae, a dictionary of Greek words.
-Although the Estiennes' books were called thesauruses, they were really dictionaries comprised of alphabetical listings of words with their definitions.
+Although the Estiennes's books were called thesauruses, they were really dictionaries comprised of alphabetical listings of words with their definitions.

 Philo of Byblos, a Greek historian and grammarian, wrote On Synonyms, a dictionary of synonyms that scholars consider to be the first ancient thesaurus.
 Dating to the late 1st century or early 2nd century CE, the book lists Greek words that are similar in meaning to each another.
 Sadly, we don’t know much more about On Synonyms because copies of the work haven’t survived over the centuries.